-Prepare the cheesecake
+2) Blend the cheesecake mixture

 Place the soy yogurt, almond flour and non-dairy milk in a blender and blend for 2 minutes on the highest setting.
 Transfer the mixture to a bowl and leave it out for no more than 24 hours so more flavor can develop.
 If you don’t have enough time to wait 24 hours, proceed to Step 2.

 3) Blend the cheesecake mixture again